flexiondotorg/IMDB-to-MPEG/README.txt

 importing my entire DVD and Blu-Ray collection into my Mediatomb server.
 However, my wife wants to know something about each film in the library without having to dig out the DVD case from storage.
-My solution is to include a MPEG video displaying the film summary in the Mediatomb library for each DVD I have imported so it can be easily viewed from the PS3.
+My solution is to include a MPEG video displaying the film summary in the Mediatomb library so it can be easily viewed from the PS3.

 Usage

-  IMDB-to-MPEG.php -t "Move Title" -i 1234567 -o m4v -r 864x480 movie.mkv
+  IMDB-to-MPEG.php -f movie.mkv -t "Move Title" -i 1234567 -o m4v -r 864x480

-You can also pass several optional arguments
-  -a    : Automates execution by answering all prompts with the default response.
+The script accepts several arguments, one of -f, -t or -i are required.
+  -f : Provide a path to a filename of the film to search for.
   -t : Provide a film title to search for.
   -i : Provide an IMDB ID to search for.
+  -a : Automates execution by answering all prompts with the default response.
   -o : Set the MPEG output format: m4v (default), mp4, m2v or mpg.
   -r : Set the MPEG output resolution: 864x480 is the default.
   -d : Enable debug mode.
   -h : This help.

-This scripts requires at least one argument as input, the filename of a file.
-By default the script will try to lookup the film based on the filename you provided.
+This scripts requires at least one argument or either filename (-f), title (-t) or IMDB ID (-i).
+If you just supply the path to a file then the script will try to lookup the film based on that filename.
 In addition you can provide some optional arguments to help find the correct film.
 For example...

 Search by title by passing the optional title argument -t.
 If the film title has spaces it should be wrapped in double quotes.

- ./IMDB-to-MPEG.php -t "Usual Suspects" ~/Videos/The_Usual_Suspects.mpg
+ ./IMDB-to-MPEG.php -f ~/Videos/The_Usual_Suspects.mpg -t "Usual Suspects"

 Search by IMDB ID by passing the optional IMDB ID argument -i

+ ./IMDB-to-MPEG.php -f ~/Videos/The_Usual_Suspects.mpg -i 0114814

+If you just want to refresh or create a film summary without having a film file you can omit the use of the filename argument (-f) and just use title (-t) or IMDB ID (-i) arguments.
+For example:

+ ./IMDB-to-MPEG.php -t "Usual Suspects"

+Or

- ./IMDB-to-MPEG.php -i 0114814 ~/Videos/The_Usual_Suspects.mpg
+ ./IMDB-to-MPEG.php -i 0114814

-The plotline, year of release, genres, cast list and running time for that film are gathered from IMDB and formatted as text.
+When you run the script with the required search criteria the covert art, plotline, year of release, genres, cast list and running time for that film are gathered from IMDB and formatted as text.
 You'll be prompted to confirm that this is the film you are seeking.
 Here is an example.

 ---